thomas-crane/famebot/README.md

 3. Right click on the FameBot project and select build.

-4. Right click on the FameBot project and select Open Folder in File Explorer.
+4. Right click on the Solution and select Open Folder in File Explorer.

-5. Depending on the build configuration (default is Debug) open either the Debug or the Release folder.
+5. Open the 'Release' folder.

 6. Copy FameBot.dll to the Plugins folder of your KRelay.